EndlessTrax/EndlessTrax/README.md

 # 👋 Hi friend!

+I'm Ricky and I came into tech from a non-traditional background.
+I'm an enthusiastic problem solver with passion for creating and building, from software and websites to books and bonsai.
+I consider myself a lifelong learner and try to learn something new each day.

+I'm currently working at [The Migus Group](https://github.com/The-Migus-Group) where I wear multiple hats as the Director of Technology and Operations.

-## Some facts about me
+## A few other things about me:

-💻 I'm a developer.

-📝 I'm a writer, who [amongst other things](https://endlesstrax.com/writing/), has authored both [fiction and non-fiction books](https://endlesstrax.com/books).
+📝 I'm a writer, who has authored both [fiction and non-fiction books](https://rickywhite.net/books).

 👨‍⚕️ I used to be a registered nurse.

-🥋 I'm also a [martial artist](https://endlesstrax.com/brief-history-of-my-martial-arts-journey/), holding the rank of Nidan (second-degree black belt) in Shaolin Kempo.
+🥋 I'm also a [martial artist](https://rickywhite.net/blog/brief-history-of-my-martial-arts-journey), holding the rank of Nidan (second-degree black belt) in Shaolin Kempo.

 🌲 I collect and maintain a modest Bonsai collection